David Colquhoun: Statistical inference

 After retiring from single ion channel work, Colquhoun maintained an interest in statistical inference.
 His 2014 paper, An investigation of the false discovery rate and the misinterpretation of p-values, contributed to the p-value debate, and to the discussion of reproducibility in science.
 This paper has been followed by others which have explored the basis of inductive inference, and which have investigated in more depth the alternatives to using p values.
 The hazards of reliance on p-values was emphasised in by pointing out that even observation of p = 0.001 was not necessarily strong evidence against the null hypothesis.
 Despite the fact that the likelihood ratio in favour of the alternative hypothesis over the null is close to 100, if the hypothesis was implausible, with a prior probability of a real effect being 0.1, even the observation of p = 0.001 would have a false positive risk of 8 percent.
 It would not even reach the 5 percent level.
 It was recommended that the terms "significant" and "non-significant" should not be used.
 P values and confidence intervals should still be specified, but they should be accompanied by and indication of the false positive risk.
-It was suggested that the best way to do this is to calculate the prior probability that would it would be necessary to believe in order to achieve a false positive risk of, say, 5%.
+It was suggested that the best way to do this is to calculate the prior probability that would be necessary to believe in order to achieve a false positive risk of, say, 5%.
 Or, perhaps more simply, the p value could be supplemented by the minimum false positive risk, FPR50, -that calculated for a prior probability of 0.5.
 Although this would be safe only for plausible hypotheses, it would be a great improvement on giving on p values and confidence intervals.
 The calculations can be done with R scripts that are provided, or, more simply, with a web calculator.

 Criticism of scientific fraud, alternative medicine and managerialism

 Colquhoun has been an outspoken critic of pseudoscience and scientific fraud for many years.
 He has written extensively on the topic, including articles and letters in Nature and The Guardian.
-He is particularly critical of alternative medicine, and of the decision of a number of UK universities to offer science degrees incorporating courses in complementary and alternative medicine such as homoeopathy and acupuncture. stating that they are "anti-science" and that "universities that run them should be ashamed of themselves."
-His interest in inference extends to methods that are used to assess and manage science, and critical assessment of research "metrics".
+He is particularly critical of alternative medicine, and of the decision of a number of UK universities to offer science degrees incorporating courses in complementary and alternative medicine such as homoeopathy and acupuncture, stating that they are "anti-science" and that "universities that run them should be ashamed of themselves".

+His interest in statistical inference extends to methods that are used to assess and manage science, and critical assessment of research "metrics".
 In December 2009, Colquhoun won a Freedom of Information judgement, after a three-year campaign, requiring the University of Central Lancashire to release details of their BSc course in homoeopathy.